kutyel/optics.js/README.md

 over(maybe('age'), (x) => x + 1, { name: 'Flavio' })
   // { name: 'Flavio' }
 ```

+#### `never : Optional s a`

+This optional _never_ matches: `view`ing through it always returns `notFound`, using it to set makes no changes to the given value.
+It can be useful when combined in `sequence`, as it adds no additional values.

 ### Prisms (preview, set, review)